-The Bachelor of Fine Arts (BFA) in Studio Art with All-level Teacher Certification is a 137 credit hour limited access program that provides an intensive background in theoretical knowledge and professional skills.
+The Bachelor of Fine Arts (BFA) in Studio Art - Emphasis in All-Level Teacher Certification is a 137 credit hour limited access program that provides an intensive background in theoretical knowledge and professional skills.
 BFA students will develop a personal vision, a high level of competence in technique, and harness the ability to make sound artistic decisions.
 The BFA in Studio Art is a proficiency-based program, characterized by continuous assessment.
-Graduating BFA seniors exhibit their work at the Texas A&M University-Commerce University Gallery in their last semester.
+Graduating BFA seniors exhibit their work in the Texas A&M University-Commerce University Gallery in their last semester.

 Academic Performance and Retention

 Students are required to have a C or above in all foundation courses to maintain good standing in the Department of Art.
 The work and progress of students pursuing baccalaureate degrees will be evaluated both within the classes they take and by the departmental standards established for each major programmatic area (BA in Art, BFA in Photography, BFA in Studio Art, BFA in Visual Communication).

 The Department of Art reserves the right to discontinue enrollment of art majors at any time if satisfactory academic progress is not being made.
 Students who have accumulated three unsatisfactory grades (U, D or F) in studio art or visual communication courses at A&M-Commerce or elsewhere may not be permitted to continue, be readmitted, or graduate with a degree in art.
 Courses with grades of D or F may be repeated for a grade of C or higher only once.

 After completion of ALL degree and certification requirements, students must apply for the teaching certificate online at the SBEC web page https://secure.sbec.state.tx.us/SBECOnline/login.asp.
 Requirements that must be met prior to filing for certification: